dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 Your major units of operation with minishift are `minishift start`, `minishift ssh`, `minishift docker-env`, and `minishift stop`.
 We will walk through these.
 Minishift has a number of other functions, some of which we will use later in the lab.
 However, these are the basics which warrant some examples to make sure you have enough context for the rest of the labs.
-We also need to get you access to the docker daemon running inside the minishift VM for the "Docker Refresh" in Lab 1.
+We also need to get you access to the docker daemon running inside the minishift VM for the "docker Refresh" in Lab 1.

 First, `minishift start`: this command asks your hypervisor to launch the virtual machine minishift has prepared.
 The operation may be a "create and launch